CARTE-Toronto/alliance-docs-mcp/README.md

 # Alliance Documentation MCP Server

 A Model Context Protocol (MCP) server that provides programmatic access to the Digital Research Alliance of Canada's technical documentation.
-This server mirrors the documentation from the MediaWiki site and exposes it through MCP resources and tools.
+This server mirrors the documentation from the MediaWiki site and exposes it through MCP resources and tools for use with MCP-compatible clients.

 ## Features